Risk Factors Dashboard

 We are dependent on a limited number of vendors to supply us with essential products.

 The products we supply are currently produced by a relatively small number of manufacturers.
-One of our suppliers represented 15% of our total cost of sales.
-One of our suppliers represented 16 percent of our total cost of sales.
+During fiscal 2024 two of our suppliers each represented 11% of our total cost of sales.
 Our success depends, in large part, on maintaining current vendor relationships and developing new relationships.
 To the extent that our significant suppliers are unwilling or unable to continue to do business with us, extend lead times, limit supplies due to capacity constraints or other factors, there could be a material adverse effect on our business.
-We experienced some COVID-19 related component delays impacting new product development schedules.
-Further disruptions to the supply chain because of the COVID-19 pandemic and its impact, or other world or domestic events could materially adversely impact our operations and business.

 We rely heavily on information technology systems that, if not properly functioning, could materially adversely affect our business.